ISO-TC211/jekyll-theme-isotc211/README.md

-5. (To later bump the site to this latest version: revert the Gemfile change, update theme dependency version to the one you’ve just released, run `bundle --full-index` to update lockfile properly, and your site is ready to go.)
+5. (To later bump the site to this latest version: revert the Gemfile change, update theme dependency version to the one you’ve just released, run `bundle --full-index` to update the lockfile, and your site is ready to go.)

 #### Releasing